Symptoms: iPhone, iPad, iPod Won't Sync to iTunes or iTunes Won't Restore iOS Backups

 To do this, connect your device to computer and open iTunes > go to Store and select "Deauthorize this Computer" > input your Apple login > after that, click on Store again and click "Authorize this Computer" > enter your Apple login details again.

 If iPhone/iPad/iPod won't sync to iTunes over Wi-Fi, try a USB cable instead.
 If you have already used a USB cable to sync, turn to Wi-Fi.
-Since we have dedicated how to use iTunes to sync or transfer data to iOS device via USB or Wi-Fi in the article Transfer Files from iTunes to iPhone, you can check to see the details.

 In some cases, your iOS device may fail to connect to Wi-Fi.
 Go to the tips in iPhone Won't Connect to Wi-Fi to fix wireless connecting problems.